fjl/p2p-drafts/dns-discovery.md

 # Specification

-## DNS Record Structure
+### DNS Record Structure

 Node lists are encoded as TXT records.
 The records form a merkle tree.

-The root of the tree is a record with content
+The root of the tree is a record with content:

     enr-tree-root=v1 hash=<roothash> seq=<seqnum> sig=<signature>

-where `roothash` is the root hash of the tree, a hexadecimal string of length 16. `seqnum` is a decimal integer and `signature` is a 65-byte secp256k1 EC signature over the concatenation of the full root hash and `seqnum`.
+where `roothash` is the abbreviated root hash of the tree, a hexadecimal string of length 16. `seqnum` is the tree's update sequence number, a decimal integer.
+`signature` is a 65-byte secp256k1 EC signature over the concatenation of the full root hash and `seqnum`, encoded as a hexadecimal string.

-Further TXT records map abbreviated hashes to one of three entry types:
+Further TXT records on subdomains map abbreviated hashes to one of three entry types:

-- `enr-tree=<h₁>,<h₂>,...,<hₙ>` is an intermediate tree containing further hashes.
+- `enr-tree=<h₁>,<h₂>,...,<hₙ>` is an intermediate tree containing further hash subdomains.
+The subdomain name of an `enr-tree` entry is the hash of its text content.
+- `enr-tree-link=<fqdn>` is a leaf pointing to a different list located at another fully qualified domain name.
+The subdomain name of an `enr-tree-link` entry is the hash of its text content.
 - `enr=<node-record>` is a leaf containing a node record.
 The node record shall be encoded as a base85 string.
-- `enr-tree-link=<fqdn>` is a leaf pointing to a different list located at another fully qualified domain name.
+The subdomain name for an `enr` entry is the abbreviated hash of the raw node record RLP.

+No particular ordering or structure is defined for the tree, but the content of any TXT record should be small enough to fit into the 512 byte limit imposed on UDP DNS packets.
+Whenever the tree is updated, its sequence number should increase.

-Example (in zone file format):
+Example in zone file format:

 ```text
 ; name            ttl    class type  content